 It’s usually not possible to get a relationship back to how it was before the menopause but often it can be better.
 Once it’s over you will feel healthier, maybe more confident.
 With the worry of pregnancy gone you may also find your sex life improves.
 Any test your relationship goes through can be a positive influence, allowing you to feel stronger and more connected having supported each other through a rough patch.

-Relate is the UK’s largest provider of relationship support, and last year they helped over two million people of all ages, backgrounds, sexual orientations and gender identities to strengthen their relationships.
+Relate is a UK provider of relationship support, and last year they helped over two million people of all ages, backgrounds, sexual orientations and gender identities to strengthen their relationships.